MahamSiddiqui/HTML-Email/README.md

 # HTML-Email
-our site is published at https://mahamsiddiqui.github.io/HTML-Email/
+site is published at https://mahamsiddiqui.github.io/HTML-Email/